Don’t Fall in Love. Grow!

 It’s my belief that many people grow to love God’s word in the same way.
 They appreciate it at first, like to spend a little time with it.
 But it’s only over time, living in the word, that the “words” begin to come to life.

-[This is but a taste of the second book in our discipleship series: Beyond Sex & Salvation.
-It presents three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
+[If this post hit you between the eyes like an “arrow of divine truth,” you need to know something.
+God has more to tell you!
+This is an excerpt of the 2nd book in our discipleship series: Beyond Sex & Salvation.
+So seriously consider purchasing a digital copy and you will learn three key life disciplines for relational success; habits best best forged BEFORE you fall in love.
+Even before you date!
 Find out more or purchase the book at this link.]

 DNA: It’s What’s For Dating

 It’s NOT for couples, but for any wise individual who thinks they might want to get married sometime before they die.
 And would like to learn how to better build healthy relationships in the meantime.

 Check out all three study guides in our store.
 You can walk through them on your own, but it’s more fun with friends (that and it kinda makes sense to grow in relational success in actual relationships with others), so consider putting together an FMU LoveEd small group study.